Forensic entomological decomposition: Current research

 New research in the related field entomotoxicology is currently studying the effects of drugs on the development of insects who have fed on the decomposing tissue of a drug user.
 The effects of drugs and toxins on insect development are proving to be an important factor when determining the insect colonization time.
 It has been shown that cocaine use can accelerate the development of maggots.
 In one case, Lucilia sericata larvae that fed in the nasal cavity of a cocaine abuser, grew over 8 mm longer than larvae of the same generation found elsewhere on the body.
 Other researchers in entomotoxicology are developing techniques to detect and measure drug levels in older fly pupae.
 This research is useful for determining cause of death for bodies that are found during later stages of decay.
-To this date, bromazepam, levomepromazine, malathion, phenobarbital, trazolam, oxazepam, alimemazine, clomipramine, morphine, mercury, and copper have been recovered from maggots.
+To this date, bromazepam, levomepromazine, malathion, phenobarbital, triazolam, oxazepam, alimemazine, clomipramine, morphine, mercury, and copper have been recovered from maggots.